ideas-lab-nus/vizpro/docs/User Guide.md

 #### The tool consists of 4 major sections:

  - The `Top Bar` gives you control over your definitions such as saving and clearing.
+The `Top Bar` can be hidden by clicking the button on the top right corner.
  - The `Components Tab` on the left holds all the in-house components as well as user-defined ones.
 Components are categorized, and the current category can be toggled through the column at the right edge of this tab.
  - The `Properties Tab` allows you to modify certain properties of select components, which can opened on double click of the specific component.
  - The `Canvas` is where your components will be added and input/output modified as required.
-Components support drag while the Canvas allows zoom as well.
+The `Canvas` can be zoomed to different sizes.
+ - Users can drag components to different positions in the canvas.

 <p align="center">
 <img src="./images/blankCanvas.png" alt="drawing" height="400" width="900"/>